Whitewolf7658/Whitewolf7658.github.io/README.md

 A significant amount of the gun system's code was written by me, with a lot of my later work going towards tracking down bugs and fixing issues with the weapon mechanics.

-> **Note:** I am no longer associated with either projects nor do I have access to the Dev Studios, project files, or screenshots from either of these projects, mainly because I signed an NDA for Anton and I have deleted everything I had from Blood Debt Gun System from my PC.
-Because of this, I've listed them as previous experience rather than full portfolio showcases.
-The projects shown earlier in this portfolio are work that I can directly provide.
+> **Note:** I am no longer associated with either projects nor do I have access to the Dev Studios, project files, or screenshots from either of these projects, this is because I signed a NDA with
+Null_X Studio (Survive Anton Chigurh's Tractor) and I have deleted everything I had from Blood Debt Gun System from my PC.
+Because of this, I've listed them as previous experience rather than a full showcases.
+The projects shown earlier in this portfolio are my work that I can directly provide.